Asynchronous Decentralized SGD with Quantized and Local Updates: Preliminaries

 \section{Preliminaries}

-\paragraph{The Distributed System Model.} We consider a model which consists of $n \geq 2$ anonymous agents, or nodes, each of which is able to perform local computation.
-We assume that communication network of nodes is a $r$-regular graph $G$ with spectral gap $\lambda_2$, which denotes the second smallest eigenvalue of the Laplacian of $G$.
-This choice of communication topology models supercomputing and cloud networks, which tend to be regular, densely connected and low-diameter, mimicking regular expanders~\cite{dragonfly, slimfly}.
+\paragraph{The Distributed System Model.} We consider a model which consists of $n \geq 2$ nodes, each of which is able to perform local computation.
+We assume that communication network of nodes is a graph $G$ with spectral gap $\lambda_2$, which denotes the second smallest eigenvalue of the Laplacian of $G$.
+Let $\rho_{max}$, $\rho_{min}$ be the maximum and minimum degrees in $G$, respectively.
+We will focus on densely-connected topologies, which model supercomputing and cloud networks: for instance, the standard Dragonfly topology~\citep{dragonfly, slimfly} is regular, densely connected and low-diameter, mimicking regular expanders.

-The execution proceeds in discrete \emph{steps}, where in each step we sample an edge of the graph $G$ uniformly at random and we allow the agents corresponding to the edge endpoints interact.
-Each of the two chosen agents updates its state according to a state update function, specified by the algorithm.
-The basic unit of time is a single pairwise interaction between two nodes.
+The execution is modelled as occurring in discrete \emph{steps}, where in each step a new node (the ``initiator'') is sampled, and can then contact one of its neighbors (the ``responder'') uniformly at random.
+(At the algorithm level, the initiator is ``sampled'' once it completes its current computational step, and seeks to interact with a neighbor.)
+We denote the number of steps for which we run by $T$.
+Globally, the communication steps can be seen as a sequence of sampled \emph{directed} communication edges.
+Thus, the basic unit of time is a single pairwise interaction between two nodes.
 Notice however that in a real system $\Theta(n)$ of these interactions could occur in parallel.
-Thus, a standard global measure is \emph{parallel time}, defined as the total number of interactions divided by $n$, the number of nodes.
-Parallel time intuitively corresponds to the \emph{average} number of interactions per node to convergence.
-We note that our model is virtually identical to the population model of distributed computing~\cite{AADFP06}, or to asynchronous gossip models~\cite{xiao2004fast}.
+Thus, the standard global time measure is \emph{parallel time}, defined as the total number of interactions divided by $n$, the number of nodes.
+Parallel time intuitively corresponds to the \emph{average} number of interactions per node until convergence.
+This model is identical to the asynchronous gossip model~\citep{xiao2004fast}, and to the population protocol model~\citep{AADFP06}.